justindujardin/ng2-material/modules/site/README.md

 Create a new component by specifying the component type that is being demonstrated, and the behavior that the example demonstrates.
-Specify the by giving `ng generate component` a path of the form `components/[component-type]/[what-it-demonstrates]`.
+Specify the by giving `ng generate component` a path of the form `components/[component-type]/[component-type]-[what-it-demonstrates]`.
 Here are a few examples:

- > ng generate component examples/button-basic-usage --prefix=false
+ > ng generate component examples/button/button-basic-usage --prefix=false --flat
- > ng generate component examples/button-floating-action-buttons --prefix=false
+ > ng generate component examples/button/button-floating-action-buttons --prefix=false --flat
- > ng generate component examples/sidenav-content-push --prefix=false
+ > ng generate component examples/sidenav/sidenav-content-push --prefix=false --flat
- > ng generate component examples/sidenav-responsive-mode --prefix=false
+ > ng generate component examples/sidenav/sidenav-responsive-mode --prefix=false --flat
- > ng generate component examples/data-table-pagination --prefix=false
+ > ng generate component examples/data-table/data-table-pagination --prefix=false --flat

 If you are creating the first most basic example for a component, specify the name `basic-usage`:

- > ng generate component examples/data-table-basic-usage --prefix=false
+ > ng generate component examples/data-table/data-table-basic-usage --prefix=false  --flat